irtep/boltActionArmyPlanner/README.md

 # boltActionArmyPlanner
-army planner for bolt action
+front end of army planner for bolt action. backend in other repository